Partner: Activ Spaces, Cameroon

 Financial Support: Foundation North-South Bridges through means of the German Federal Ministry for Development Cooperation and private donations

 Media in Gemany report only very little about what is happening in the city of Buea in Cameroon.
-The capital of the Southwest region in the anglophone part of Cameroon is also called Silicion Mountain, because of its lively tech scene.
+The capital of the Southwest region in the anglophone part of Cameroon is also called Silicon Mountain, because of its lively tech scene.
 The university with its technical focus, the numerous start-ups and the young programmers and IT experts are an important economic engine in the city.

 Cameroon Tech Center in Conflict Zone